ewmdev/ewmdevbook_4.4.3_1G2b/README.md

-# ewmdevbook_443
+# Enhancement 1G2b: Transfer of Custom Data from ODO to Warehouse Task
-Custom Development: Transfer of Custom Data from ODO to Warehouse Task
+Transfering custom field data from the ODO to the picking WT